withmartian/nonlinear_steering/README.md

 # Beyond Linear Steering: Unified Multi-Attribute Control for Language Models

-This repository accompanies the paper (Beyond Linear Steering: Unified Multi-Attribute Control for Language Models)[https://www.arxiv.org/abs/2505.24535], allowing for the results to be replicated.
+This repository accompanies the paper [Beyond Linear Steering: Unified Multi-Attribute Control for Language Models](https://www.arxiv.org/abs/2505.24535), allowing for the results to be replicated.
+The multi-layer evaluation from Section 5 of the paper is implemented in `src/`, and the code for other experiments is accessible in `notebooks/`.

 ## Installation